sydalabnavid/Supply_Chain_Risk_Analysis_THERESA/README.md

 # Supply_Chain_Risk_Analysis_THERESA

-The results, dataset, and notebook are shared on the GitHub The Rule-Based Regex Extraction is working very well but AI method is so heavy and I need help with it
+The results, dataset, and notebook are shared on the GitHub The Rule-Based Regex Extraction is working very well but AI method is not accurateand I need help with it

 Comparing Different Methods for Risk Score Analysis